miguelmota/streamhut/README.md

 - Q: How is the stream log data stored?

   - A: Currently it's stored in a local sqlite3 database.
-More robust and scalable options are in the works.
+You can disable storage with the `--no-storage` flag, e.g. `streamhut server --no-storage`.

 - Q: What happened to the streamhut NPM module?